If you live in California, you can say goodbye to incandescent and halogen light bulbs.

 California expects major energy changes because of the light bulb restrictions.

 To help give you a little perspective, let's compare the wattage between an incandescent light bulb and an LED light bulb.
 A standard A-line incandescent bulb uses 50 watts.
 That's the measure of power the light bulb consumes.
-An LED A-line bulb uses 9 watts — a 41 watt savings for each bulb.
+An LED A-line bulb with equivalent light output uses around 9 watts — a 41-watt savings for each bulb.

 The California Energy Commission predicts these standards alone will save 4,000 - 13,600 gigawatts.
 What does that mean in dollar amounts?
 A predicted savings between $736 million and $2.4 billion.